goingkilo/monocle/README.md

 scriptocle : learn common lisp from the comfort of your own home !
 avoid all the static coding. use a dynamic language to deal with server side code

-ichingocle : could use some history monocle : could use some user management -authentication,roles, pages, permissions etc. that way monocle can also remember sequence of ichings, locations
+1. ichingocle : could use some history - and description/interpretation

-locationocle : get location to me. browser/mobile ?
+2. monocle : could use some user management -authentication,roles, pages, permissions etc. that way monocle can also remember sequence of ichings, locations

-notocle - could use history, sorting,tagging, etc. also font needs to go
+3. locationocle : get location to me. browser/mobile ?

-scriptocle - no work
+4. notocle - could use history, sorting,tagging, etc. also font needs to go, also passwords, also email

-todo:
+5. scriptocle - no work
-objectify for userocle
+6. 2 needs 'objectify for userocle
--add entry ,tag, update count
+7. when adding an entry to db, update count !
-- html templates ?
+8. - html templates ?
-- markdown for notes
+9. - markdown for notes
-passwords
+10 . passwords
-receive emails ,trigger action based on that send notes via email autocorp autoart champion-challenger ?
+receive emails ,trigger action based on that send notes via email autocorp autoart champion-challenger ? personal data. photo upload!